Sterile Neutrinos with Altered Dispersion Relations as an Explanation for Neutrino Anomalies: Altered Dispersion Relations for a Single Sterile Neutrino

 Scenarios with altered dispersion relations (ADRs) adopt additional terms in the usual relation between energy $E$ and momentum $\vec{p}$, so $E^2 \neq \left|\vec{p}\right|^2 + m^2$.
 As we demonstrate below, energy dependent elements of the mixing matrix and mass-squared differences can be generated by an additional effective potential in the Hamiltonian in flavor space.

 A typical example for such effects are neutrino matter effects, as they arise e.g.~in the MSW description of solar neutrinos \cite{Mikheev:1986wj}.
 Matter effects imply a new, energy-independent term in the Hamiltonian and are significant typically either for neutrinos or for anti-neutrinos, but not for both.
 In addition, a solution for the MiniBooNE anomaly exploiting matter effects would require unusually large couplings.
 The formalism developed in the following can be adapted to include matter effects, but their effects are expected to be small.
+Older data sets were also studied in the light of non-standard matter effects 3+1$\nu$ models indicating positive effects towards a compatibility of LSND and MiniBooNE data \cite{Karagiorgi:2012kw}.

 Scenarios with sterile neutrino Lorentz violation allow for different energy dependencies which typically apply to neutrinos and anti-neutrinos in the same way.
 This is because the application of Lorentz violation affects spacetime directly, and not particles vs.~antiparticles.
 The model proposed in \cite{Pas:2005rb,Marfatia:2011bw} (see also~\cite{Hollenberg:2009bq,Hollenberg:2009ws,Aeikens:2014yga,Aeikens:2016rep}) adopts one additional sterile neutrino taking a shortcut via an asymmetrically warped extra dimension~\cite{Chung:1999zs,Chung:1999xg,Csaki:2000dm}.
 In a semi-classical picture, the sterile neutrino oscillates on its geodesic in the warped bulk surrounding the brane, and thereby a running time difference is generated between active and sterile neutrinos.
 This running time difference manifests itself as an additional negative potential in the Hamiltonian proportional to the relative time difference $\frac{\delta t}{t}=: \varepsilon$, the so-called shortcut parameter (always entering the Hamiltonian as multiplied by the energy $E$).
-Although the semi-classical picture may not be truly accurate, its predictions regarding the form of the potential are correct to leading order in the shortcut parameter \cite{Doering}.
+Although the semi-classical picture may not be truly accurate, its predictions regarding the form of the potential are correct to leading order in the shortcut parameter \cite{Doring:2018ncz}.